-Yes – we can provide you with as much care as you need.
-For example, if you have just left hospital and need round the clock support while you are recovering, live-in care can be arranged from 2 weeks to around 8 weeks and another placement can be arranged for longer-term support if you wish.
-Whether you’ve returned home from hospital and you’re in need of urgent care or your regular carer needs a break and you’re looking for respite care, we will support you however you need.
+We can flexibly provide you with as much care as you need.
+For example, if you have just left the hospital and need round the clock support while you are recovering, live-in care can be arranged from 2 weeks to around 8 weeks and another placement can be arranged for longer-term support if you wish.

-This is also short-term and temporary live-in care at home – we call this our respite care plan.
-It means we can step in and give your full-time carer a break whenever they may need it.
-As always, we would provide a comprehensive assessment of your needs so that we can simply walk into your home and take over all the responsibility and tasks your carer does on a daily basis.
+This is a short-term and temporary live-in care at home.
+We can step in and give your full-time carer a break.
+As always, we would provide a comprehensive assessment of your needs so we can walk into your home and take full responsibility for the tasks your carer does on a daily basis.

-Our live-in TrinityCarers are there to provide you with all the support you need – whether that is live-in home help, as in supporting you with the odd jobs around the home or more hands on personal care, like help with bathing and dressing and supporting you with your morning or night time routine.
-They’ll also help you get out and about shopping, going up to medical and hospital appointments and keeping up with family and friends.
+Our live-in TrinityCarers are there to provide you with all the support you need – whether that is live-in home help to support you in your home or personal care.
+For example, bathing, dressing and supporting you with your routines.
+We can help you go out shopping, to medical and hospital appointments and keeping up with family & friends.

 Some of our live-in carers are drivers and will be happy to drive you wherever you need to go.
 If you use our Self-managed live-in care service and wish your live-in carer to use your car, we would advise you to inspect their driving licence to see that it covers driving your car.
 You’ll also need to arrange for them to be insured under your own insurance at your own cost.

 Yes, our carers are happy to shop for your food and cook all your favourite, nutritious meals.